Edited by Jean Brilhault, MD, PhD

-Talar neck fractures occurs when there is a significant amount of force applied to the sole of the foot forcing the foot to flex upwards (dorsiflex) and thereby driving the talar neck up against the front of the ankle joint.
-Talar neck fractures usually occur from high-energy injuries such as a motor vehicle accident where the foot is driven into the floorboard, or by falling from a substantial height.
+Talar neck fractures occur when there is a significant amount of force applied to the sole of the foot, forcing the foot to flex upwards (dorsiflex) and thereby driving the talar neck up against the front of the ankle joint.
+Talar neck fractures usually occur from high-energy injuries, such as a motor vehicle accident where the foot is driven into the floorboard, or by falling from a substantial height.
 As the foot is driven forward, the talar neck is forced onto the front of the ankle creating the fracture.
-Historically, this injury has been called “aviator’s astralgus” (astralgus is a word meaning talus) because when pilots in World War I would crash their planes, their foot would often be driven up into the floorboards leading to a talar neck fracture.
+Historically, this injury has been called “aviator’s astralgus” (astralgus is a word meaning talus) because when pilots in World War I would crash their planes, their foot would often be driven up into the floorboards, leading to a talar neck fracture.

 Patients will have swelling, localized discomfort around the ankle joint, and may or may not have a nerve injury.
 The foot may appear deformed in an angulated or twisted manner.

 A talar neck fracture can be diagnosed via x-rays of the foot.
 The fracture will be identified extending through the talar neck region.
-Occasionally, the fracture is undisplaced and can be difficult to read on plain x-ray.
-To more easily understand the fracture pattern and particularly if surgery is a possibility, a CT scan will be ordered.
+Occasionally, the fracture is undisplaced and can be difficult to read on plain x-rays.
+To more easily understand the fracture pattern, and particularly if surgery is a possibility, a CT scan will be ordered.

 It is very rare for a talar neck fracture to be truly non-displaced.
 However, if it is as demonstrated on the CT scan it may be treated non-surgically with non-weight-bearing and immobilization for 6-8 weeks until healing of the fracture has been documented.

+- Avascular Necrosis (Osteonecrosis) of the talar body.
 The nature of the injury often causes a loss of the blood supply to the back part of the talus – the part that forms the lower part of the ankle called the talar body.
 This can cause this bone to collapse with resulting arthritis of the ankle joint.

+- Malalignment of the foot.
 The position of the talar neck dictates how the rest of the foot is aligned.
-If the bone cannot be restored to its original position due to bone loss or technical challenges then the foot may be malpositioned (ex. curved inwards).
+If the bone cannot be restored to its original position due to bone loss or technical challenges, then the foot may be malpositioned (ex. curved inwards).

 There are the usual variety of potential complications which may occur following surgery to fix a talar neck fracture.
-The include:
+These include: